countable-web/open-source-corporation/getting_started/EVALUATION.md

 ### Level 3
 May be given equity offer

-   * Helps to support and teach other team members technical track.
+   * Help to support and teach other team members with things inside your technical track.
    * Take responsibility for clients' results.
 Work towards a clear, shared goal with the client.
 Follow up on discussions in a constructive way (with respect to objectives).
 Once it's clear, prototype something to validate assumptions as quickly as possible.
-   * Takes accountability for our team's role in business objectives and project health.
+   * Take accountability for our team's role in business objectives and project health.
-   * Is competent of more than 1 technical track, and has basic knowledge of all 4.
+   * Be competent of more than 1 technical track, and has basic knowledge of all 4.
    * Has an AOR, makes progress on it.
-   * Takes responsibility for
+   * Takes responsibility for clients' results.
+Don't blame the client, or external factors.
+Find a way to achieve the desired outcome regardless.

 ### Level 4
 Given equity offer.

-   * Sets standards for whole team in their technical track.
+   * Set standards for whole team in their technical track.
 Makes sure documentation is clear, and the team is improving.
-   * maintains learning materials, standards,
-   * Stays on top of industry trends in their technical track.
+   * Stay on top of industry trends in their technical track.
 Understands trade-offs of competing solutions.
-   * Works to integrate teir technical area with the other technical tracks seamlessly.
+   * Work to integrate teir technical area with the other technical tracks seamlessly.
-   * Has multiple AORs.
+   * Have multiple AORs.
+Maintains learning materials, standards, and process documents.
-   * Responsible for a KPI.
+   * Track and improve a KPI.
    * Evaluates technical work complexity for proposals/quotes and can delegate work appropriately.